Trump's immigration plan sparks uproar

 "Ladies and gentlemen, we just gave up half the battlefield," Mr Levin told listeners on Thursday night.

-Kelli Ward, a Republican Senate candidate from the US border state on Arizona, told ABC News: "I respectfully and strongly disagree with the White House's framework for immigration that they put out."
+Kelli Ward, a Republican Senate candidate from the US border state of Arizona, told ABC News: "I respectfully and strongly disagree with the White House's framework for immigration that they put out."

 After Mr Trump first suggested the idea of giving citizenship to some undocumented immigrants, Texas Senator Ted Cruz, told Bloomberg News: "I do not believe we should be granting a path to citizenship to anybody here illegally."